 Years ago, a fridge with a display screen popped into the market, providing a glimpse into the future of smart appliances.
 Unfortunately, internet connectivity was not an option at the time, so the only function of the screen was to adjust the controls.
 But how often do you change the settings of your fridge?
 As you can imagine, the product was never accepted by the market, because it didn’t offer sufficient value to the customer.

 While connectivity may be an expected feature in today’s appliances, manufacturers have had a tough time explaining its benefits to consumers.
 This is primarily because solution providers have struggled to manage the back-end of connectivity.
 As appliances become more connected, device manufacturers uncover new challenges.
-According to Jabil’s 2018 Connected Home and Building Technology Trends survey, 40 percent of solution providers complain that buyers don’t understand the value of investing in connected devices.
-This finding may simply expose the communication divide between product manufacturers and consumers.
-Regardless of the cause, more user education is required.
+According to Jabil’s Smart Home Technology Trends survey, 56 percent of IoT device OEMs believe easy and reliable connectivity is most important to the success of their solutions.

-The Jabil survey also reveals that half of the participants face challenges in developing an interface that works the way users expect.
+The Jabil survey also reveals that 94% of the participants face challenges in connectivity in their solutions.
 This is a double-edged sword.
 Appliance manufacturers want to provide the right type of experience to consumers, but they want data from these connected devices to guide them in that endeavor.
 This is where things get tricky.

 All solution providers plan to use data generated by their connected home and building solutions in some way.
 Most notably, manufacturers say they will use the data to:

 - Identify and solve problems with devices before they fail

 - Understand use models to guide product development